lucasscharenbroch/aoc/24/README.md

 # Advent of Code '24

 This year's challenge is to use a different language every day (choosing from the following list).
-The goal is to find the best fitting language in order to write maximally concise and readable code (while also using a wide spread of languages).
+The goal is to find the best fitting language in order to write maximally concise and readable code[^relatively] (while also using a wide spread of languages).
 Learning new languages/language features is not the primary goal, but it's a likely side-effect (considering the fact I haven't used all of these languages).

+[^relatively]: Relatively, of course.
+Concessions also made for timeliness.

 As days pass, the languages above the horizontal line match the actual choice for that day.
 The languages below the line are sorted (rougly) inversely w/r/t difficulty and generality (factoring in my familiarity with them).